RiccardoDelrio/shop/frontend/BackendRoutes.md

 ### Get Products by Category

-`GET /categories/:slug/products`
+`GET /categories/:slug`
 Returns all products for a given category (by slug).
+Category routes do not return macroarea products directly.

 ## Product Routes